antonio-apm/credit-risk-hazard-model/README.md

 **Behavioural (Loan- and Time-Dependent)**
 - `deliq_num` (missed-payments state): dominates short-horizon PD

+**Collateral (Loan- and Time-Dependent)**
+- `last_vtl_est` (estimated value-to-loan ratio, proxy for equity): weak-to-moderate positive association
+    - Derived from the LTV ratio at origination and aggregate monthly growth in home prices measured with the Home Price Index (HPI).

 **Borrower Risk at Origination (Loan-Dependent)**
 - `cr_spread` (origination credit spread): strong positive association
     - Derived by deducting the yield on the 10-year Treasury at the time of origination from the interest rate on the loan at origination